wonsunahn/Capstone_Spring2022/_projects/projects.markdown

 ## Bioinformatics/Computational Biology projects (**CS students can apply to some**)

+### Optimizing Molecular Simulations in the WESTPA Software

+**_Main project_**
+With any given computational resource, there is always a decision whether we should run multiple short independent simulations (can be run in parallel) vs. one long simulation (longer history correlation between trajectories).
+Students would analyze the weighted ensemble simulations from both protocols, correlating the efficiency (wall-clock time, CPU time, aggregated simulation time) vs. convergence to the known rate of association, understanding the advantages/disadvantages of both.

+**_Advanced goals_**
+Weighted Ensemble simulations typically require a long time to fully converge to the desired ensemble (Steady State or Equilibrium) from initial starting conditions.
+In order to speed up the process, we can employ reweighting schemes to adjust trajectory weights based on existing data, further nudging the system towards the desired ensemble.
+WESS and haMSM are two such reweighting protocols available for WESTPA.
+WESS calculates the steady state bin-to-bin transitions to predict WE bin population, then reweight the trajectories from the last iteration in a per-bin basis. haMSM creates a history augmented markov state model (a MSM with information on which state it was previously from), calculate the steady state population of each MSM-bin and start a new simulation using trajectories reweighed based on the WE weights and MSM bin occupation.
+Students would try to compute the efficiency of each protocol to see how quickly it converges to the expected rate of association.

 ### Improving 3Dmol.js, an online WebGL molecular viewer

 **CS students can apply**